Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

 Starting in 1933, Bastrop welcomed two CCC companies, 1805 and 1811.
-Each cleared the underbrush, and then reseeded areas over-cut by lumber operations in the area.
+Each cleared the underbrush and then reseeded areas over-cut by lumber operations.

 The CCC built according to the design principles of the National Park Service’s parkitecture.
 Using local materials, the CCC buildings blend into the surroundings.
 Today, Bastrop State Park offers great hiking and outdoor getaway opportunities.

 Secluded in a corner of the park, the original park cabins appear to grow out of the ground with a rough-quarried stone.
 Cabins offer accommodations for two to six people (starting at $110 a night).